History of Hawaii: End of Kapu

 Hawaiians overthrew the kapu theocracy in 1819 by themselves, before the missionaries' arrival.
-On October 4, 1819, Kamehameha II dined with Queen Ka'ahumanu, Kamehameha I's favored wife, and his own mother, Queen Keopuolani.
-The prohibition on men and women eating together, the ‘ai kapu, was one of the most ancient kapu or prohibitions: the penalty for its violation was death.
-Queen Ka‘ahumanu, however, despised the prohibition as it prevented her from entering certain religious temples where men made decisions over meals.
+On October 4, 1819, Kamehameha II dined with Queen Kaʻahumanu, Kamehameha I's favored wife, and his own mother, Queen Keopuolani.
+The prohibition on men and women eating together, the ʻai kapu, was one of the most ancient kapu or prohibitions: the penalty for its violation was death.
+Queen Kaʻahumanu, however, despised the prohibition as it prevented her from entering certain religious temples where men made decisions over meals.
 Queen Keopuolani also violated the prohibition even before the public breaking.
-Violating ‘ai kapu at a public dinner, as Kamehameha II did, was a clear signal that the kapu system was abolished.
+Violating ʻai kapu at a public dinner, as Kamehameha II did, was a clear signal that the kapu system was abolished.
 The guests at the dinner cried out ai noa! (free eating).
 Afterwards, Kamehameha II – with the support of his high priest Hewahewa – ordered the destruction of the heiau temples.
 Afterwards, Kamehameha I's nephew, Kekuaokalani launched a brief civil war.
-His forces were defeated by Kamehameha II's at Kuamo‘o, reinforcing the new way.
+His forces were defeated by Kamehameha II's at Kuamoʻo, reinforcing the new way.